 This section outlines treatments that are the standard of care (best proven treatments available) for this specific type of cancer.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than standard treatment.
+A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Your doctor can help you review all treatment options.
-For more information, see the Clinical Trials and Current Research sections.
+For more information, see the Clinical Trials and Latest Research sections.

+Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Women with fallopian tube cancer may have concerns about if or how their treatment may affect their sexual function and fertility , and these topics should be discussed with the health care team before, during, and after cancer treatment.
 If both ovaries are affected, a woman can no longer become pregnant.
 The loss of both ovaries also eliminates the body’s source of sex hormones, resulting in premature menopause.
 This means that the patient is likely to experience menopausal symptoms such as hot flashes and vaginal dryness.
-Talk with your doctor about possible side effects related to your sexual health.
+Talk with your doctor about possible side effects related to your sexual and reproductive health.

 Learn more about chemotherapy and preparing for treatment .
 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases .

-Radiation therapy is the use of high-energy x-rays or other particles to kill cancer cells.
+Radiation therapy is generally not used as a first treatment for fallopian tube or ovarian cancer.
+Occasionally, it can be used for treating recurrent or late-stage fallopian tube cancer, or in trying to shrink the size of the tumor before surgery.
+Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
-When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.

 Cancer and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with her physical, emotional, and social needs.